hapax/hapax.github.io/assets/donut.md

 completed the first longitudinal circumnavigation by ground transport (i.e. no planes).
-So, if we draw latitude and longitude on a rectangle (the Mercator projection), it seems the earth has *periodic boundary* conditions.
+So, if we draw latitude and longitude on a rectangle (the Mercator projection), it seems the earth has *periodic boundary conditions*.

 There are two possibilities consistent with these expeditions.
-First, the top and bottom are glued, and the left and right glued separately.
+First, the top and bottom are glued, and the left and right glued, but these gluings are separate.
 As illustrated below left, doing this gluing yields a *donut*.
 If, on the other hand, we explain the periodicity by gluing all four sides together, we get a surface with the topology of a sphere, shown